-Leaving items you no longer want on the kerb or outside an op shop for someone else to deal with is illegal and costs charities and local communities heaps in clean up fees.
+And whatever you do, don't dump it!
+Leaving items on the kerb or outside an op shop for someone else to deal with is illegal and costs charities and local communities heaps in clean up fees.